KKBOX/LFLiveKitMac/README.md

 ## Usage

-Uilike iOS, it is very possible that a mac user has a lot of external audio and video capture devices connected, such as USB microphones, webcams and so on.
-Thus, we change the interface for creating LFLiveSession obejcts, specifying a video device and an audio device is required.
+Unlike iOS, it is very possible that a mac user has a lot of external audio and video capture devices connected, such as USB microphones, webcams and so on.
+Thus, we change the interface for creating LFLiveSession objects, specifying a video device and an audio device is required.

 You may have code like this: